dfelinto/blender-manual/manual/editors/clip/sidebar.rst

    :None: Do not use any timecode.
    :Record Run: Use images in the order they are recorded.
    :Free Run: Use global timestamp written by recording device.
-   :Free Run (rec date):
+   :Free Run (Rec Date):
       Interpolate a global timestamp using the record date and time written by recording device.
    :Record Run No Gaps:
-      Record run, but ignore timecode, changes in framerate or dropouts
+      Record run, but ignore timecode, changes in frame rate or dropouts.

    .. note::

-      Record Run is the timecode which usually is best to use, but if the clip's file is totally damaged, *Record Run No Gaps* will be the only chance of getting acceptable result.
+      Record Run is the timecode which usually is best to use, but if the source file is totally damaged, *Record Run No Gaps* will be the only chance of getting acceptable result.

 Proxy Render Size